Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Introduction

-In this work, we propose a systematic framework for FB construction that focuses on real-space pictures.
-Considering the symmetry of the system, we utilize group theory to establish a complete procedure (Fig.~\ref{intro}) to obtain symmetric CLSs in generic tight-binding (TB) models, which could incorporate practical high orbitals and spin-orbital coupling (SOC).
-There are two key steps: first, we design the shape of the CLS according to the lattice symmetry.
-This provides the candidate CLS sites, and we treat the Hamiltonian as a mapping $S$ from these sites to their neighbors.
-The existence of FB relies on a non-empty kernel $\text{Ker}(S)$.
-Our approach allows us to classify FB models into two distinct categories: lattice-dominant and lattice-assisted, where the majority of high-orbital FBs belong to the latter.
-Second, further elaborations are required to distinguish eigenstates in the kernel, which qualify them as CLSs.
-In both steps, we classify the states according to the irreducible representation (Irrep) of the symmetry group to obtain parameters producing FBs.
-To capture the hoppings between high orbitals, we employ the Slater-Koster formalism \cite{slater1954simplified} as a physical and reasonable approximation.
-The scheme is applicable regardless of the lattice dimension, and we exemplify it with a 2D honeycomb model and a 3D simple cubic model, both with orbital degree of freedom.
-Further, we employ 2D CLSs to study FBs in Van der Waals stacking structures, providing a new perspective.
-Finally, we study band touching of FBs in the last section.
-We set up a concise criterion to determine band touchings utilizing the symmetry representation of the CLS.
-This also accounts for intriguing touching lines in our 3D simple cubic model. \\
+In this work, we propose a systematic framework for FB construction that focuses on real space.
+We utilize group theory and corresponding representations to establish a complete procedure (Fig.~\ref{intro}) to obtain symmetric CLSs in generic tight-binding (TB) models, which is applicable to systems in all dimensions and with different lattice symmetries.
+It could incorporate practical high orbitals and SOCs as well.
+With orbital degree of freedom, we demonstrate that FB models are not limited to lattices with special geometry.
+We employ the Slater-Koster (SK) formalism \cite{slater1954simplified} as a physical and reasonable approximation, and exemplify our scheme with a 2D honeycomb model with $d$-orbitals and a 3D simple cubic model with $s,p$-orbitals.
+We also employ 2D CLSs to study FBs in Van der Waals stacking structures, providing a new perspective.
+In addition, we thoroughly investigate the band touchings of FBs by generalizing the concept of ``real space topology" \cite{bergman2008band} with the aid of symmetries.
+We show that the band touchings are related to the structure group (defined in section \ref{sec_touching}) of the CLS, which is completely determined by the real-space wavefunction.
+We tabulate the structure groups for all the possible symmetric CLSs and further set up a concise criterion to determine the touchings utilizing representation theory, which also accounts for intriguing nodal-line touchings in our 3D simple cubic model.